 An employee will request the Employer's approval of the use of annual leave in advance of the requested leave.
-When the employee is unable to come to work and must request unscheduled annual leave, the employee must request his/her supervisor's approval of the annual leave as soon as practicable, normally within one hour after the employee's scheduled start time that day but no later than 10 a.m.
-If the employee is unable to contact his or her supervisor, he/she will leave a message regarding the unscheduled annual leave and will leave a phone number where he/she can be contacted.
-The employee will promptly submit a leave request in the electronic time and attendance system documenting his/her unscheduled annual leave upon his/her return to work.
+When the employee is unable to come to work and must request unscheduled annual leave, the employee must request their supervisor's approval of the annual leave as soon as practicable, normally within one hour after the employee's scheduled start time that day but no later than 10 a.m.
+If the employee is unable to contact their supervisor, they will leave a message regarding the unscheduled annual leave and will leave a phone number where they can be contacted.
+The employee will promptly submit a leave request in the electronic time and attendance system documenting their unscheduled annual leave upon their return to work.

 The Employer will approve an employee's request for annual leave unless the employee's absence would have an adverse effect on staffing, workload or mission requirements.
 Requests for annual leave will normally be processed by the Employer on a first received basis.
 However, when the Employer has pending two or more requests for annual leave and determines that all cannot be granted due to staffing, workload or mission considerations and all other relevant factors are equal, the Employer will give preference to employees in order of Agency seniority.